Paris Climate Agreement: Lost at Sea?

 This preliminary failure, as well as comparison to an industry of equal size and influence, evidence the need for new international regulation of the maritime shipping industry.
 The global aviation industry is a similarly large emitter, also accounting for approximately 2 percent of world CO2 emissions.
 Yet the aviation industry is tightly regulated by national governments to ensure safety and reliability.
 Moreover, it is composed of large, high-profile carriers subsidized by their home governments and conscious of their public images.
 National governments can thus use this institutional infrastructure and high visibility to regulate and incentivize emissions reductions in the same way they promote safety.

-The solution to this complex legal and environmental dilemma is to address maritime emissions in the 2020 update to the Paris Agreement.
+With the limitations of controlling shipping emissions at the national and corporate level, a potential solution to this complex legal and environmental dilemma is to address maritime emissions at the international level in the 2020 update to the Paris Agreement.
 The Agreement’s signatories, which comprise an overwhelming majority of the world’s nations and economic activity, will be submitting their expanded national pledges, and a widespread commitment to reduced shipping emissions must be among them.